kontent-ai/management-sdk-js/README.md

     if (err instanceof SharedModels.ContentManagementBaseKontentError) {
         // Error message provided by API response and mapped by SDK const message = err.message;
-        // In case you need an Http status code of the request const statusCode = error.originalError.response.status;
+        // In case you need more specific information about the request error.
+        // Structure of the error depends on HttpService. const error = error.originalError;
     } else {
         // handle generic error however you need
     }